actualaardvark/evie/README.md

 The program is interfaced through the web app.

-Get started by adding a new task with the button or ctrl+n.
+Get started by adding a new task with the button.
 Add a title and optional description, then click save to add it to your list.
 Once you've added your first task, it will appear as a card below, displaying the title, description, and how long you have been working on the given task.
-From there you are able to edit or mark the task complete.
+From there you are able to edit by clicking anywhere on the card or mark the task complete.

-When you mark a task complete, the program will automatically send a message to each of the channels in your `.env`.
+Whenever you create a new task or mark a task complete, the program will send a post request to the backend server, which will in turn message to the channel specified in `.env` via the discord bot.

+When you complete a task, the task is not deleted forever but instead goes to a separate `completedTasks` array.
+You can see and 'uncomplete' a task under the completed tasks dropdown.

 # Backend server

 The backend sends discord messages by creating an API endpoint on port 3001.
 When a task is completed on the frontend, it sends a POST request with the relevent message using the built-in `fetch` method.

 The API gets the contents of the POST request and reads all the webhook urls starting with `DISCORD_WEBHOOK_URL`.
-It then sends a POST request to each of those webhooks using your Discord authorization token in the header, sending the message to each channel.
+It takes the contents of the message and then uses the